-Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET complexity will make it less and less feasible for IORPs to carry out the calculations.
-It should be considered what is adequate according to the structure of the liability.
-It is not always clear how the liability is structured in corporate groups / enterprises, in particular if mergers took place more than a decade ago.
+Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET is not always clear how the liability is structured in corporate groups / enterprises, in particular if mergers took place more than a decade ago.
 For MES, the whole group has to be considered - financial strength and support of all subsidiaries should feed into the group holding.
 Necessary financial data are available often only at holding level.
 If there is a corresponding liability / domination of the holding company, an approach of 100% should be possible.
-Q29.
+Alternative approach - stage 6 Q30: Is the approach to determining the loss absorbing capacity appropriate?
 The approach is consistent within the concept chosen by EIOPA which is inadequate from our point of view.
 Its applicability is unclear and complex.
 The main question then is what is done with the results.
 E.g. is it sensible to give a sponsoring employer a lower rating because of a potentially exaggerated own capital requirement from its IORP?
 Q30.
+Alternative approach - stage 7 Q31: Should any other sensitivity analysis be considered?
 No, there are already too many parameters to be included in the calculations, in particular in conjunction with the different QIS scenarios - the calculations carried out for the QIS were already very complex.
 Q31.
+Alternative approach - Types of sponsors We assume that the questions 32 through 36 relate to the special types of sponsors in sect.
+4.9 only.
 Q32.

+Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET Q32: Are there any other types of sponsors that should be included?
+Q33: What additional work should be carried out if this methodology was to be used for determining sponsor support in a regulatory or supervisory environment?
 We do not believe there is a one size fits all methodology for valuating Sponsor support.
 In particular the needs of MES and employers who have several IORPs need to be considered in more depth.
 As we have stressed throughout, the sponsors of industry wide schemes or generally the multi-employer situation is not treated in a sufficient manner.
 This is acknowledged in the Discussion Paper, "In cases where the schemes are organised in a "last man standing" manner, it may be appropriate to base the sponsor support on average financial strength across the industry.
 Further analysis is needed on how to determine such average financial strength."
+3 Q33.
 If this was to be taken forward, we would have to find an acceptable way to calculate the required credit ratios for multi-employer / industry wide schemes.
-It seems to be clear that there will never be exact Q33. calculations (it is questionable to what extent it is possible to rely on sampling).
-So there is a need
+It seems to be clear that there will never be exact calculations (it is questionable to what extent it is possible to rely on sampling).
+So there is a need to accept certain approximations.
+Q34.
+2011 Q35: Are there any aspects of the suggested approach which are unclear?
+Q35.
+Yes.
+Key questions are still open and problems not solved, for example how employers with several IORPs were treated in the QIS, or the problems with industry specific